tidev/titanium-templates/packages/template-app-alloy/js/two-tabbed/README.md

 │  ├─ views/
 │  └─ config.json
-├─ .gitignore                     # File patterns to exclude from git version control ├─ DefaultIcon-ios.png            # An icon used to generate icons for iOS ├─ DefaultIcon.png                # An icon used to generate icons ├─ package.json                   # npm manifest for registering dependencies ├─ README.md
+├─ .gitignore                     # File patterns to exclude from git version control ├─ DefaultIcon-ios.png            # An icon used to generate icons for iOS w/ solid background ├─ DefaultIcon.png                # An icon used to generate icons ├─ package.json                   # npm manifest for registering dependencies ├─ README.md